-Production from phases A through F at Foster Creek averaged 65,345 barrels per day in 2015.
-Plant construction at phase G is nearing completion with first production anticipated in the third quarter of 2016.
-Phase G is expected to add additional production capacity of 30,000 gross barrels per day.
-Expansion work on phase H has been deferred in response to the current low commodity price environment.
+Production from phases A through G at Foster Creek averaged 70,244 barrels per day in 2016.
+Phase G was completed in the third quarter of 2016.
+Phase G is expected to add approximately 30,000 gross barrels per day of nameplate capacity and ramp up to its operational capacity in approximately 12 months from start-up.
+Expansion work on phase H has been deferred in response to the low commodity price environment.

-Cenovus operates an 80 megawatt natural gas-fired cogeneration facility in conjunction with the SAGD operation at Foster Creek.
+Cenovus operates a 98 gross megawatt natural gas-fired cogeneration facility in conjunction with Foster Creek.
 The steam and power generated by the facility is presently being used within the SAGD operation and any excess power generated is being sold into the Alberta Power Pool.